mPulseMedia/codename/kernal/index_codename.md

 marker                - Indicator showing current execution position within prompt files

-prompt                - Written prompts that were or will be entered to an AI copilot prompt_00_outline     - Unique file within the kernal that lists past and future prompt_group_name prompt_01_start       - Starting workflow tasks file prompt_02_tbd         - TBD workflow tasks file prompt_file           - Physical markdown file containing prompts prompt_group          - Collection of related prompts within a prompt_file prompt_group_name     - Name for a group of related prompts within a prompt_file prompt_name           - Identifier for the prompt prompt_summary        - Short description of what the prompt does and appears as the first line in the prompt
+outline               - Summary file containing group entries from related files

-req_01_app            - TBD app requirements file
+prompt                - Written prompts that were or will be entered to an AI copilot prompt_00_outline     - Unique file within the kernal that lists past and future prompt_group_name prompt_01_start       - Starting workflow tasks prompt_02_tbd         - TBD workflow tasks prompt_file           - Physical markdown file containing prompts prompt_group          - Collection of related prompts within a prompt_file prompt_group_name     - Name for a group of related prompts within a prompt_file prompt_name           - Identifier for the prompt prompt_summary        - Short description of what the prompt does and appears as the first line in the prompt

-req_02_codename       - TBD app codenames file
+req_00_outline        - Summary file listing all requirement files and their purposes req_01_app            - TBD app requirements file req_02_codename       - TBD app codenames file

-root                  - First term of a codename operations rule                  - Established guidelines and constraints for project workflow rule_01_codename      - File containing codename conventions and rules rule_02_prompt        - File containing prompt strict processing guidelines and rules rule_03_format        - File containing formatting standards and rules
+root                  - First term of a codename operations rule                  - Established guidelines and constraints for project workflow rule_00_outline       - Summary file listing all rule files and their purposes rule_01_codename      - File containing codename conventions and rules rule_02_prompt        - File containing prompt strict processing guidelines and rules rule_03_format        - File containing formatting standards and rules